jared-l-smith/GIS-portfolio/index.md

 [Click Here to View this Project.](projects/false-alerts.md)

 ## Mapping SRO Sales in Rent Burdened Areas
-*This project analyzes the status of Chicago’s single‑room occupancy (SRO) housing since the passing of the 2014 SRO Preservation Ordinance.
+*An Arc GIS project that analyzes the status of Chicago’s single‑room occupancy (SRO) housing since the passing of the 2014 SRO Preservation Ordinance.
 I integrated parcel‑sale and rent‑burden data to map where SRO losses intersect with areas of highest housing vulnerability.*

 [Click Here to View this Project.](projects/sro-map.md)